heavyblotto/memorativa/docs/i-vision.md

 8. Each prompt, reply, relationship, idea, and concept is represented with a glass bead in the memory houses.
 Glass beads are tokens that indicate the location of the prompt in the houses according to the represented prompt's or reply's properties.
 Different grades of bead represent different kinds of prompts and replies that are related to it: prompt > reply > relationships > ideas > concepts.

+**Flows for prompt generation**

+The AI can surface prompts based on planetary movements and astrological triggers, presenting them in an accessible way that requires no prior knowledge of astrological concepts from the player.
+The game will generate prompts associated with a trigger according to the duration of the trigger.
+Prompts may also accept more than one reply.

+1. Astrological Triggers
+- Lunar Cycles
+  - Moon Phases (New Moon, First Quarter, Full Moon, Last Quarter)
+  - Void of Course periods
+  - Lunar Returns and house transitions
+  - Eclipse points and sensitive degrees
+- Planetary Movements
+  - Planet ingresses into new signs
+  - Major aspects between planets
+  - Retrograde periods and stations
+  - Return cycles to natal positions
+- Aspect Patterns
+  - Grand Trines, T-Squares, Yods
+  - Mystic Rectangles and Kites
+  - Grand Crosses and Grand Sextiles

+2. Prompt Properties
+- Duration: Based on the astrological event duration
+- Location: Determined by houses involved in the trigger
+- Theme: Derived from the astrological symbolism

+3. Example Prompts

+A. New Moon
+- Trigger: New Moon in a house
+- Duration: Lunar month
+- Theme: New beginnings in that house's domain
+- Location: The specific house receiving the New Moon

+B. Planetary Ingress
+- Trigger: Planet enters new sign
+- Duration: Length of planet's stay in sign
+- Theme: That planet's themes in the sign's domain
+- Location: Houses ruled by the sign and planet

+C. Major Aspect
+- Trigger: Two planets form major aspect
+- Duration: Aspect duration
+- Theme: The relationship between the planets' meanings
+- Location: Houses involved in the aspect

 **Flows for various reply generation**

 The system supports various types of replies with different properties and characteristics.
 Here's the breakdown: